reaktoro/atomik/README.md

 ### Using class `Substance` to obtain certain properties from their chemical formulas

-A `ChemicalFormula` object only has element symbols, which are strings such as `"H"`, `"O"`, `"Ca"`, and so forth.
+A `Formula` object only has element symbols, which are strings such as `"H"`, `"O"`, `"Ca"`, and so forth.
 A `Substance` object, on the other hand, will use a given chemical formula to create `Element` objects from a default `Elements` object (a collection of `Element` objects initialized based on 120 elements of the )  be incontain   We can also create `Substance` objects from given chemical formulas and compute their molar masses, determine their electric charges, the elements that compose it, and so forth:

 ~~~cpp
 Substance substance("CO3--"); // or CO3-2 if you prefer!